TadiT7/treble_experimentations_wiki/Samsung-Galaxy-S22-(Exynos).md

 | Audio in video recording            | Broken              |
 ---

+**In the stock camera, everything should work (except the nightmare fuel audio from video recordings) but the quality is ass.
+With GCam, however, you get better quality at the cost of instability that you yourself have to tinker with to reach some stability: https://www.ytechb.com/google-camera-for-samsung-galaxy-s22-plus-and-s22-ultra/
+ - I personally recommend the 8.4 one (with its config and lib), and make sure to find and enable the "Exynos fix" to remove the color banding from photos.

-**Give the GCam a try: https://www.ytechb.com/google-camera-for-samsung-galaxy-s22-plus-and-s22-ultra/ Feel free to edit if you find a better port/config
+Feel free to edit if you find a better port/config.

 Tested By: https://github.com/JeikWazTaken - SM-901B, PE Plus GSI 2022-04-12 build - Tested on 28/04/2022 - Template created by @zguithues and @hackintosh5